 LaRC will evaluate acreage across the Center, focusing on areas away from the core campus that are not suitable for reforestation but are good candidates for conversion to Mixed Open space.
 LaRC does not apply nutrients to any vegetated areas.
-LaRC has identified at least six (6) acres of Managed Turf to convert to Mixed Open and will continue to seek out additional opportunities.
+To fulfil remaining reduction needs, LaRC has identified over thirteen (13.85) acres of Managed Turf to convert to Mixed Open space and will pursue additional opportunities as they arise.